scala/scala3/docs/docs/internals/explicit-nulls.md

 The problem we're trying to solve here is: if we see a Java method `String foo(String)`, what should that method look like to Scala?
-  - since we should be able to pass `null` into Java methods, the argument type should be `String|JavaNull`
+  - since we should be able to pass `null` into Java methods, the argument type should be `String|UncheckedNull`
-  - since Java methods might return `null`, the return type should be `String|JavaNull`
+  - since Java methods might return `null`, the return type should be `String|UncheckedNull`

-`JavaNull` here is a type alias for `Null` with "magic" properties (see below).
+`UncheckedNull` here is a type alias for `Null` with "magic" properties (see below).

 At a high-level:
   - we track the loading of Java fields and methods as they're loaded by the compiler